maruina/aws-auth-manager/README.md

 The `aws-auth-manager` provides the ability to define multiple `AWSAuthItem` objects that will be merged to create thew `aws-auth` configmap.

+## Features

+- Create the `aws-auth` configmap if it's missing.
+- Prevent manual changes to `aws-auth` by triggering a reconciliation loop and rebuilding it.
+- Deploy a validation webhook to validate `userArn` and `roleArn` fields.

 ## Example `spec`

 ```yaml